BrockDSL/IntroRubyProgramLanguage/README.md

 # IntroRubyProgrammingLanguage
-Intro to variables, math, functions using Ruby
+Intro to variables, math, loops, conditionals, and functions using Ruby